Skip to main content

 ?
 Table columns separated by ';' (ID;TITLE;DESCRIPTION)

 ?
-Table attributes separated by ';' (respectively of the inserted columns) (id;title;description)
+Table attributes separated by ';' (id;title;description)

-You successfully created the App ‘demo-html’!
+Done!
+You have successfully created the Application demo-html.

 cd demo-html